Data Hub Demo for Ghana

 Shapes

 The country is organized into administrative units, ranging from terrestrial plains to regions, districts and councils.
-The Data Hub currently holds shapes from the following types:

 Data Layers